-- One of your parents
+- One of your parents - A court-appointed guardian

-- A court-appointed guardian
+• A county-appointed guardian

-- A county-appointed foster parent
+• A county-appointed foster parent

-- The director of the transitional living program where you reside
+• The director of the transitional living program where you reside

 If your parents are divorced, your custodial parent or a stepparent married to your custodial parent may approve your application.
-If you have no living parents or guardian, or if you are married or legally emancipated, a close family member, employer or a spouse who is at least 18 years old may sign your application.
+If you have no living parents or guardian, or if you are married or legally emancipated, a close family member, employer, or a spouse who is at least 18 years old may sign your application.
 Approval can be withdrawn by the individual who signed the application.
-Forms can be obtained at driver's license offices, DVS exam stations and on the DVS website.
+Forms can be obtained at driver license renewal offices, examination stations, and on the DVS website.

-If you are a foreign exchange student, your host sponsors cannot sign your application unless they have legal guardianship of you as a minor (documentation required).
+If you are a foreign exchange student, your host sponsors cannot sign your application upless they have local guardianship of you as a minor your application unless they have legal guardianship of you as a minor (documentation required).
 You will need two application forms with notarized signatures from your parents: one for the instruction permit and one for the provisional license.